sheshbazzarr/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash/

-this is the project on shell permission
+#!/bin/bash/this is the project on shell permission
 this direcotry contains files that will help us learn about shell basic commands